Blockchain’s role

 Nori uses blockchain technology to make all transactions on its marketplace traceable and transparent.
 The pertinent, real-world data produced throughout the Nori Regenerative Tonne lifecycle is logged on-chain as NFTs.
 More info on this data recording dynamic is provided further on in this subsection.

-Nori has used both Polygon, a scaling solution for the Ethereum blockchain, and Ethereum itself at various points over its existence.
-The Ethereum blockchain is a ‘layer one’ solution, i.e., the blockchain itself.
-Polygon is a ‘layer two’ solution, an aggregator of transactions running on top of the layer one (Ethereum, in Polygon’s case).
+Nori has used both, a scaling solution for the, and itself at various points over its existence.
+The Ethereum blockchain is a ‘’ solution, i.e., the blockchain itself.
+Polygon is a ‘’ solution, an aggregator of transactions running on top of the layer one (Ethereum, in Polygon’s case).

 At present, Nori is transferring its operations to Polygon.
-Now that Ethereum has converted to proof-of-stake, Nori may also use a solution that sits 'in between’ Polygon (the layer two) and Ethereum (layer one).
+Now that to , Nori may also use a Polygon (the layer two) and Ethereum (layer one).

 Why blockchain